 RF: In fashion illustration, we communicate design and ideas in an artistic form.
 It can be anything from illustrating live at a runway show to sketching garments or fashion products.

 I sketch and paint with watercolors, pencil, and ink.
 I currently illustrate iconic perfume bottles and fashion accessories.
-Illustration is my carefree playful outlet where I explore design and iconic themes with a pop of color!
+The illustration is my carefree playful outlet where I explore design and iconic themes with a pop of color!

 “Femme No. 1” by Rua Francis